Jakob-Eichberger/TrainDatabase/README.md

 ### Vehicle edit window

-In the edit window the vehicle and its functions can be changed.
+In the edit window, the vehicle and its functions can be changed.

 **Note:** The shown fields are not yet final.